hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

           resourceId: ${{TAB_AZURE_STORAGE_RESOURCE_ID}} # The resource id of the cloud resource to be deployed to
     ```

-1. In Visual Studio Code open the Teams Toolkit and in the **DEPLOYMENT **section, select **Provision in the cloud** to apply the bicep to Azure.
+1. In Visual Studio Code open the Teams Toolkit and in the **ACCOUNTS** section be sure you are signed into your Azure account.
+For more information about signing in, open [Exercise - Create Azure resources to host a Teams tab app](https://learn.microsoft.com/training/modules/teams-toolkit-vsc-deploy-apps/03-create-azure-resources-exercise) and scroll to the **Sign in to Azure in Teams Toolkit** section.
+1. In the **DEPLOYMENT **section of Teams Toolkit, select **Provision in the cloud**.
+It may take several minutes.
 1. When provisioning completes, select **Deploy to the cloud** to deploy your app code to Azure.
 1. To run the tab capability from the remote deployment, select **View**| **Run** in Visual Studio Code and in the drop down, select one of the following: